LitePlan/DevTools/payware_list.md

 ## A Good Hotkey Software instead of mouse
 https://shortcatapp.com/

-you can see the chinese introduction here.
+you can see the chinese introduction below.

 https://sspai.com/post/32524